Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 ### Our Approach

-We've implemented a two-tier error tracking system:
+I am trying to implement two-tier error tracking system:

 1. **WSGI-Level Errors**: Captured at the worker level for errors that reach the WSGI interface
 2. **Framework Integration**: Designed to work with framework-specific error handlers when available